International students in Australia

 Australia is a popular study destination with students from around the world wishing to gain a top-quality education.
-Each year new students take up courses in Australia and add to the already significant international student body around the country.
+Each year, many new international students enrol in Australian courses and add to the already significant international student body around the country.

-In 2011, 557,425 international students were studying in Australia on a student visa.
-Of these, there were 242,351 international students enrolled in the higher education sector.
+In 2012, 515,853 international students were enrolled in education programs in Australia.
+Of these, there were 230,923 international students enrolled in the higher education sector.

-Most of the international students in Australia are studying in the higher education sector, followed by the Vocational Education and Training (VET) sector and the English Language Intensive Courses for Overseas Students (ELICOS) sector (see table below).
+Most of the international students in Australia are studying in the higher education sector, followed by the Vocational Education and Training (VET) sector, the English Language Intensive Courses for Overseas Students (ELICOS) sector and the schools sector (see table below).

-Data also shows that ELICOS courses continue to be a popular pathway for international students moving into the VET and higher education sectors.
-In 2011, 39 per cent of students undertook study in ELICOS prior to commencing VET studies and 30 per cent of international students who studied in Australian schools went on to study in the VET and higher education sectors.
+Data also shows that the schools and ELICOS sectors continue to provide a popular pathway for international students moving into the VET and higher education sectors.
+In 2012, 56 per cent of students who studied ELICOS courses moved into the VET and higher education sectors, while 35 per cent of international students who studied in Australian schools went on to study in the VET and higher education sectors.

 New South Wales and Victoria attract the biggest numbers of international students.
-New South Wales registered 208,847 students hailing from overseas countries in 2011, while Victoria registered 162,417 international students.
+New South Wales registered 194,003 international students in 2012, while Victoria registered 148,860 international students.
 The other states and territories have smaller numbers of international students and smaller numbers of students overall.